criticalcarelab/criticalcarelab.github.io/index.md

 ---
 ---

 # Critical Care Research Lab
-*University of Manitoba*

-## Advancing Microvascular Science for Critical Illness

 Welcome to the **Critical Care Research Lab**, led by **Dr. Asher Mendelson** at the **University of Manitoba**.
 Our team is dedicated to pushing the frontiers of **microvascular physiology** and **biomedical engineering** in **sepsis and critical illness**.